-The EXEC can accommodate your child from their first ride in a car seat to their last.
+With a booster weight limit of 120 pounds, the EXEC can accommodate your child from their first ride in a car seat to their last.
 Car seat laws vary by state, but many states require a child to sit in a car seat until they reach age 8 and/or 57 inches (4'9").

+At $699, the Nuna EXEC is priced at the top of the car seat market.
 But compared with the total cost of buying a trio of Nuna car seats over the years, the EXEC actually offers a significant cost savings.

 The EXEC surpasses those limits when you stow away the harness inside the seat, converting the convertible seat into a booster for kids over 40 pounds and 38" in height.
 To start using the booster, your child should be at least age 4 and meet both the height and weight limits.
 In booster form, the EXEC can fit kids up to 57" or a whopping 120 pounds.